hyperledger/identus-mediator/README.md

 # Pre-reqs

-To build and run this mediator locally you will need a few things:
+To build and run this mediator, locally you will need a few things:
 - Install [Docker](https://docs.docker.com/get-docker/)
 - Install [SBT](https://www.scala-sbt.org/download.html)

 # Getting started
-This DIDComm Mediator is composed of two elements, a backend service, and a database.
+This DIDComm Mediator comprises two elements: a backend service and a database.
-The backend service is a JVM application and the database used is MongoDB.
+The backend service is a JVM application, and the database used is MongoDB.
-The backend service is also a web service that has a single-page application that will give the final user an invitation page.
+The backend service is also a web service with a single-page application that will give the final user an invitation page

 - Clone the repository
 ```